samscupoftea/Old-Website-Project/README.md

 # Website-P4

-NOTES FOR MY WEBSITE WILL GO HERE.
-TO BE UPDATED...

 14th March: Today I started my webpage.
 The first thing I did was consult the design notes that I had simply made on a paper notepad.
 I knew that my website needed certain criteria.
 So I decided to design it to have three separate sections.
 The first section would be about me, which would use three centered flex columns resembling cards with a picture and text.
 The second section would be about why software development, and this part would be structured differently, with the content stacked.
 But I wanted to have very wide, thin artwork that would act as line breaks for each important point.
 The third section would be about my project journey, and for this section, I would employ the skills I learned from making project cards in both my Project gallery and Movie data.
 This time I would like them to include some JS interactivity as well.